kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 **Acceptance Criteria:**
 - Table displays columns:
-  - Time (s) - formatted to 2 decimal places
+  - Time (s) with duration for grouped events - formatted to 2 decimal places, duration to 3 decimal places
   - Boost Target (kPa) - formatted to 2 decimal places
   - Actual Boost (kPa) - formatted to 2 decimal places
-  - Error (kPa) - formatted to 2 decimal places (can be positive or negative)
+  - Error (kPa) - formatted to 2 decimal places (can be positive or negative, shows max error for grouped events)
-  - Error (%) - formatted to 2 decimal places with % symbol
+  - Error (%) - formatted to 2 decimal places with % symbol (shows max error percent for grouped events)
   - Wastegate DC (%) - formatted to 1 decimal place, or "N/A" if not available
   - Event Type - color-coded badge (overshoot=red, undershoot=yellow, normal=default)
 - Table is sortable by clicking column headers